 Up to \$100 million will be provided for the Performing Arts Center's construction costs and strategic planning efforts.
 The strategic planning efforts will include the creation and administration of a non-profit entity dedicated to the Performing Arts Center.
-The

-World Trade Center Memorial and Cultural Program provides for cultural uses on the rebuilt World Trade Center site.
+The World Trade Center Memorial and Cultural Program provides for cultural uses on the rebuilt World Trade Center site.
 In support of that Program, LMDC has already allocated \$60,004,000 for planning, development, preliminary implementation, and construction of the World Trade Center Performing Arts Center in Partial Action Plans 8 and 11, as amended.

-C. Pedestrian Bridge over West Street at West Thames Street. \$20,000,000.
-Up to \$20 million for costs associated with the design and construction of a pedestrian bridge spanning West Street in the vicinity of its intersection with West Thames Street.
-The eastern landing of the bridge will be to the north of the MTAowned Brooklyn Battery Garage and the western landing will be in the vicinity of the Battery Park City Esplanade along West Street.
+C. Pedestrian Bridge over West Street at West Thames Street - \$20,000,000.

+Up to \$20 million will be provided for costs associated with the design and construction of a pedestrian bridge spanning West Street in the vicinity of its intersection with West Thames Street.
+The eastern landing of the bridge will be to the north of the MTA-owned Brooklyn Battery Garage and the western landing will be in the vicinity of the Battery Park City Esplanade along West Street.
 The new pedestrian bridge will create an alternate safe crossing of West Street and provide an improved connection between Battery Park City with its open spaces, recreational facilities, residences and commercial buildings and the rest of Lower Manhattan.

-D. East River Waterfront Esplanade and Piers. \$17,000,000.
+D. East River Waterfront Esplanade and Piers - \$32,000,000.

-Up to \$17 million for four components of the East River Water Esplanade and Piers Project: (a) walkway improvements along the Battery Maritime Building; (b) improvements to the area between Piers 15 and 16; (c) improvements to the area between Catherine and Pike Slips, including infrastructure work; and (d) widening and upgrading of the land in the area of Pier 42 to provide a connector from the waterfront to East River Park.
+Up to \$32 million will be provided for six components of the East River Water Esplanade and Piers Project: (a) walkway improvements along the Battery Maritime Building; (b) improvements to the area between Piers 15 and 16; (c) improvements to the area between Catherine and Pike Slips, including infrastructure work; (d) widening and upgrading of the land in the area of Pier 42 to provide a connector from the waterfront to East River Park; (e) construction of new sidewalk paving and curbs for the area from approximately Robert Wagner Senior Place to Catherine Slip; and (f) funding for the Brooklyn Bridge Beach project which would facilitate further sidewalk paving and curb construction for the portion of the esplanade running from approximately Peck Slip to Robert Wagner Senior Place.
 LMDC funded the East River Waterfront Development Study (Waterfront Study) that concluded in 2005 with an overall plan for the eastern waterfront in Lower Manhattan.
 The plan gave rise to several projects that are funded by LMDC, notably the East River Waterfront Esplanade and Piers (Esplanade Project) and the East River Waterfront Access (Access Project).
 Partial Action Plan 10 describes these projects and allocates a total of \$150 million to the Esplanade Project and the Access Project.

-E. Other World Trade Center Area Improvements (To be Determined) - \$13,298,913
+E. Other World Trade Center Area Improvements (Closed) - \$0